June 17 2023 is the last day to register to vote in the upcoming Primary Election on Tuesday, June 25 2023.

 How do I provide proper identification with my voter registration?

 Prospective voters typically provide a valid New York State driver’s license number or the last four digits of a Social Security Number.
-First time registrants registering by mail may also register by providing a copy of: a valid photo ID, a current utility bill, a bank statement, a government check, or certain other government documentation that shows your name and address.
+First-time registrants registering by mail or in person may also register by providing a copy of: a valid photo ID, a current utility bill, a bank statement, a government check, or certain other government documentation that shows your name and address.
 More information about identification is available at www.vote411.org.

 How do I change the address or name on my voter registration?

-Voters who move to a new county must complete a new voter registration and will not be able to vote if they do not re-register before the deadline.
-Voters who move or change their name within the same county should notify the local board of elections by submitting an updated registration form, or by updating their registrations via MyDMV.
-Voters who did not notify the board of elections can vote on Election Day at the polling place for their new address, per N.Y.
-Election Law §8-302, but will have to vote by affidavit ballot or court order.
+Voters who move within the state or change their name should notify the local board of elections by submitting an updated registration form, or by updating their registrations via MyDMV.
+Voters who did not notify the board of elections of the change can still vote on Election Day in their new name, or at the polling place for their new address, per N.Y.
+Election Law §8-302, but will have to vote by affidavit ballot or may opt to seek a court order to cast a regular ballot.

-How do I vote for a presidential candidate if I moved to a new county after the registration deadline?
+How do I vote for a presidential candidate if I moved to another state from New York near the registration deadline?

 How do I check on my registration status?